 SINK: Porcelain sinks can be disposed of in the curbside trash.
-Remove fixtures and affix a $2.00 sticker tag to each.
+Remove fixtures and affix $14 worth of sticker tags to each.
 Metal fixtures should be disposed of at the Seasonal Drop Off Center (disposal fee)

 SMOKE/CARBON MONOXIDE DETECTORS: Most detectors contain small amounts of a radioactive material, Americium 241, and are therefore, by law, labeled as having radioactive content.
 Smoke detectors may be disposed of through curbside recycling (containing a 3-triangle recycling symbol, batteries removed) or by returning them to the manufacturer for disposal as hazardous waste.
 Send smoke detectors by surface or ground mail so they do not end up on an airplane.
 First Alert Corporation will take back any smoke detector made in Aurora, IL.
 Send to: First Alert, Radioactive Waste Disposal, 780 McClure Road, Aurora, IL 60504-2495